-Some certificates which need to be securely sealed (issued in a sealed envelope) cannot be issued at certificate issuing machines and convenience stores.
-If you require a certificate in a sealed envelope or need to have the particular certificates, make a request to the Academic Affairs Office at SFC.
-Please note that certificates issued from a certificate issuing machine or at a convenience store cannot be later officially sealed in an envelope.
+Some certificates which need to be securely sealed (issued in a sealed envelope) cannot be issued at certificate issuing machines and convenience stores or by online delivery as an electronic certificate (PDF).
+If you require a certificate in a sealed envelope or need to have a particular certificate, make a request at the Academic Affairs Office counter at SFC.
+Please note that certificates that have already been issued cannot be securely sealed in an envelope later.

-• Student commuter certificate (to purchase a student commuter pass)
+◆ Student commuter certificate (to purchase a student commuter pass)